4 Simple Ideas to Design the Perfect Clutter-Free Nursery

 In fact, we’re especially partial to walls painted in neutral, soothing colors because our VertiPlay toys are perfect for them!
 With just enough brightness to thrill your child, they double up as cute wall decor (even outside of the nursery!) and don’t join the usual clutter of toys on the floor.

-Tell me with straight face that you wouldn’t want to play here.
+Tell me with a straight face that you wouldn’t want to play here.

 Your baby’s things are going to be everywhere before you know it!
 Consider buying a multi-purpose storage solution to save space while adding functionality to a room.
 An upholstered storage bench like the one pictured below is a great example.
 Find one in a color and style that goes with your room and voila!
 Colorful squeaky toy container on the inside, classy and comfortable seating on the outside.